 - 1. Turn off shore power / generator selector on the control panel. - 2.
-Shut down the generator if it is in operation. - 3.
-Connect the female end of the shore power cord to your boat's shore power inlet receptacle.
+Shut down the generator if it is in operation.

+- 3. Connect the female end of the shore power cord to your boat's shore power inlet receptacle.
 Be certain that the lock ring is tightly secure.
 If there is a cord already supplied at the dock be sure to unhook the cord from the dockside outlet. - 4.
 Connect the shore power cable to the power supply.
 When connecting the shore power cable to the dockside outlet, be sure to make certain that the cable has sufficient slack to prevent stretching during tidal changes. - 5.
-Select shore power on the control panel.
+Turn on main breaker located on MDP.